nautobot/pynautobot/docs/user/basic/examples.md

-# Accessing Nautobot Apps
+# Examples

-Nautobot allows for the expansion of the core application with the support of additional applications to be installed on top of Nautobot.
-To that, the SDK should support this capability.
-A couple of examples include accessing job results or the applications.
+This page provides for examples of how to use pynautobot from the community.
+What are some of the common use cases?
+Well here are just a few, including the support of additional applications to be installed on top of Nautobot.

 === "Accessing Job Results"